tulibraries/primo/README.md

 A client that wraps the Primo PNX REST API.
-The primary motivator for this wrapper is to set up the authentication against the Primo PNX server in a canonical and configurable way and to wrap the end point results in order to guard against changes and thus create dependencies to known stable fields.
+The primary motivator for this wrapper is to set up the authentication against the Primo PNX server in a canonical and configurable way and to against changes and thus create dependencies to known stable fields.

 ## Installation